 What fictional world or place would you like to visit?
 No doubt, Star Wars.

 Hiya!
 I am Mafer (short version of a very long name) from Peru.
-I hold a Bachelors of Laws from the Pontifical Catholic University of Peru, and am currently a first-year student at the Masters of Public Policy thanks to the DAAD Helmut-Schmidt Scholarship.
+I hold a Bachelors of Laws from the Pontifical Catholic University of Peru, and am currently a second-year student at the Masters of Public Policy thanks to the DAAD Helmut-Schmidt Scholarship.
 Before coming to Germany, I interned at the Inter-American Commission of Human Rights and worked for the Cabinet of the National Peruvian Ombudsman Office.
 My academic interests are development policies, peace studies, democracy, and human rights.
 In my free time, I enjoy taking part in social gatherings, going to the theater, opera and movies, and traveling.
 As Social Planner, I hope to be able to create a comfortable and friendly environment for the WBS community to interact and bond, as well as enjoy their time in Erfurt beyond their studies.As for my future, I would love to work in an NGO focused on development and/or conflict resolution with an intersectional focus.

 What fictional world or place would you like to visit?